 The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) came into force in 1981 and its Committee was established in 1982.
 The Convention, often described as an international bill of rights for women, has almost achieved universal ratification.
 An Optional Protocol to the Convention was adopted in 1999.

-A Working Group on the discrimination against women in law and in practice was appointed in 2011.
-The establishment of the Working Group was a milestone on the long road towards women’s equality with men.
+A Working Group on discrimination against women in law and in practice was appointed in 2011.
+The establishment of the Working Group is the latest milestone in the long road towards women’s equality with men.